juliocnsouzadev/puzzles_sql/analysis/european_footbal_db/subqueries/README.md

   - Complete the subquery: Select the matches with the highest number of total goals.
   - Match the subquery to the main query using country_id and season.
   - Fill in the correct logical operator so that total goals equals the max goals recorded in the subquery.

+## Nasted Subqueries
+Nested subqueries can be either simple or correlated.
+Just like an unnested subquery, a nested subquery's components can be executed independently of the outer query, while a correlated subquery requires both the outer and inner subquery to run and produce results.
+In this exercise, you will practice creating a nested subquery to examine the highest total number of goals in each season, overall, and during July across all seasons.

+1.
+  - Complete the main query to select the season and the max total goals in a match for each season.
+Name this max_goals.
+  - Complete the first simple subquery to select the max total goals in a match across all seasons.
+Name this overall_max_goals.
+  - Complete the nested subquery to select the maximum total goals in a match played in July across all seasons.
+  - Select the maximum total goals in the outer subquery.
+Name this entire subquery july_max_goals.